2013 World Series: Game 3

-The ceremonial first pitch was thrown by 1985 NL MVP Willie McGee.
+The ceremonial first pitch was thrown by 1985 NL MVP Willie McGee while Colbie Caillat sang the national anthem.
 The Cardinals got off to a good start in the bottom of the first inning, putting two on the board from RBI singles by Matt Holliday and Yadier Molina off of Boston starter Jake Peavy.
 It wasn't until the top of the fifth inning before the Red Sox got on the board themselves, when pinch hitter Mike Carp grounded into a fielder's choice off Cardinals starter Joe Kelly.
 In the next inning, Boston tied the game at 2–2 on a Daniel Nava single.
 But in the bottom of the seventh, Matt Holliday hit a line drive off of reliever Junichi Tazawa that just got past a diving Will Middlebrooks that drove in two, and Holliday advanced to third on the throw.
 Even though this happened with no outs, Holliday was stranded at third.
 Boston quickly responded in the top of the eighth by loading the bases off Carlos Martínez.
 Trevor Rosenthal came in to pitch, and the first batter he faced, Daniel Nava, grounded in to a fielder's choice, after a great diving stop by rookie second baseman Kolten Wong.
 The next batter, Xander Bogaerts, bounced a ball up the middle for an RBI single of his own, knotting the game at 4–4.